Simon Rollo Gillespie: Involvement in discoveries

 Gillespie has been involved in revealing lost masterpieces by van Dyck, including Magistrate of Brussels (discovered in 2013), and a portrait of Olivia Porter, lady in-waiting of Queen Henrietta Maria and wife of van Dyck's friend and patron, Endymion Porter.
 Gillespie has also worked on some recent discoveries of paintings that belonged to Henry VIII.
 In addition, in 2019 his contribution to online debates on the public forum of the Art UK website resulted in a painting at the Walker Art Gallery being confirmed as a portrait by van Dyck himself.

 In February 2020, Gillespie announced the rediscovery of a lost masterpiece by 17th-century Italian female artist Artemisia Gentileschi.
 The picture, depicting David with the Head of Goliath and belonging to a private collector who brought it to Gillespie's studio for treatment after purchasing it at auction in December 2018, was published in an article written by Gianni Papi in The Burlington Magazine.

 Personal life

-Gillespie married Cristina Rule, and they had three sons.
+Gillespie married Cristina Rule, who was Mexican, and they had three sons.
+Gillespie was widowed after 25 years of marriage.
 In 2014, Gillespie married Philippa Found.